nenadradosevic/KNIME-workflows/README.md

 # KNIME-workflows
 Solar radiation modeling with KNIME.
 Increasing environmental model reproducibility and warantability by using scientific workflows
 --------------------------------------------------------------------------------------------------------------------------
-User manual for workflow name: Extended workflow to expose solar radiation model details
+User manual for: Workflow to expose solar radiation model details
 --------------------------------------------------------------------------------------------------------------------------
 Required input data: